lyckantropen/moonlight_hdr_launcher/README.md

 # Moonlight HDR Launcher

+> [!WARNING]
+> GameStream has been discontinued and therefore using Moonlight HDR Launcher
+> **no longer makes sense**.
+Go check out [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/en/latest/)
+> which supports HDR streaming out of the box!

 This is a launcher for GameStream that mocks Mass Effect Andromeda to launch any executable from a Shield device or [Moonlight](https://moonlight-stream.org/) with HDR support.
 For example, it